bukiedow/Ash-Rose/README.md

-This is just me playong around with some hover and color palettes.
+This is just me playing around with some hover and color palettes.
 Hover on each row for a surprise.